LAST UPDATED: 2/16/26 – Comprehensive Arches National Park Guide

 Hot Air Balloon Ride

 If you have the time, I highly recommend exploring Arches National Park and the surrounding area by balloon.
 The view from above is absolutely breathtaking.
-I used a company called Canyonlands Ballooning and they were fantastic.
+I used a company called Canyonlands Ballooning, and they were fantastic.
 Balloon rides take off early in the morning and last about an hour.
 Pricing is $279\person in the low season and $299\person in the high season (mid-May to mid-September).

 Tours and Excursions Near Arches National Park

 In addition to the things to see and do in Arches, there are also fun things to do outside the park.
-The nearby city of Moab, Utah is widely considered to be the outdoor adventure capitol of the American Southwest.
+The nearby city of Moab, Utah, is widely considered to be the outdoor adventure capital of the American Southwest.
 In and around Moab, you will find a wide array of fun tours and excursions to enjoy.
 To assist you in your planning, I have included links to some top tours and excursions for you to review below.

 Arches National Park Photo Gallery